Akanksha-Singhal/ABC/Strings/String Parsing/Compare Version Numbers.md

         int minLength = Math.min(str1.length, str2.length); // compare their revisions in left-to-right order.
         for(; i<minLength; i++)
         {
-            // To compare 2 revisions as a String they should be of equal length, if not pad the shorter with zeros in the left int diffInLength = str1[i].length() - str2[i].length();
+            // To compare 2 revisions as a String they should be of equal length, if not pad the shorter one with zeros in the left int diffInLength = str1[i].length() - str2[i].length();

             if(diffInLength<=0) // Revision2 is longer, pad Revision1 with zeros